aw4630/plane-crash-EDA/README.md

 The questions include:

 - *Are certain aircraft models/manufacturers statistically more dangerous to fly on?*
-- *Is there a correlation between aircraft age and likelihood of being in a fatal accident?*
+- *Is there a correlation between aircraft hours and likelihood of being in a fatal accident?*
-- *Does time of day have an effect on fatal plane crashes?*
 - *What was the deadliest year in commerical aviation?*
 - *During what phase of flight (e.g., Takeoff, Landing, En route) are fatal incidents most frequent?*
 - *Does phase of flight impact severity of the incident (# of fatalities)?*